Education Specialist in Administration Degree

-William Woods University’s graduate programs are designed for working individuals.
+William Woods University graduate programs are designed for working individuals.
 The cohort model allows students to develop lasting relationships with peers focused on pursing similar career goals.
-Cohorts are situated in convenient locations around the state and once accepted into the program you are registered for all courses listed on your cohort calendar.
+Cohorts are situated in convenient locations around Missouri and once accepted into the program you are registered for all courses listed on your cohort calendar.
 Tuition is maintained at the same rate, providing there is no interruption in enrollment.
 William Woods University students consistently score well on the state leader assessment tests.

 Who is this program designed for?

 This program is designed for teachers and building-level administrators with an interest in pursuing a district administration position in pk–12 schools.
 The Education Specialist program is designed to meet Missouri Department of Elementary and Secondary Education (DESE) requirements.